jack-linaker/crow/CONTRIBUTING.md

 #### CROW2

-1. Access your project in Cloudera AI in the Cloudera Data Platform (CDP), and start a session.
+1. Access your project in the Dev environment in Cloudera Data Platform's (CDP) Cloudera AI , and start a session.
 2. Open a terminal by clicking `Terminal Access` within the session.
 3. If you are a member of the `Data-Linkage` GitHub organisation, clone the CROW GitHub repository by running the following command in a terminal: